 Professor François Vellas is the President of the International Association of Universities of Third Age (AIUTA) and Director of the University of Third Age (U3A) of Toulouse, France

-Clare Blake is a broadcast media specialist with more than 25 years’ experience in both radio and television.
-Clare will update delegates to the conference on some amazing new clinical trials happening right now in Brisbane at the QIMR Berghofer Medical Research Institute.
+Claire Blake is a broadcast media specialist with more than 25 years’ experience in both radio and television.
+Claire will update delegates to the conference on some amazing new clinical trials happening right now in Brisbane at the QIMR Berghofer Medical Research Institute.

 Dr Eddy ROCCATI – “Continuous Learning and the positive effects on the Brain”